ifiecas/contractanalyzer/README.md

 ---

-**⚠️ Disclaimer**: This project is a demonstration of Foundry Local's capabilities for running AI models privately on your local machine.
-It is intended for educational and experimental purposes only.
+**⚠️ Disclaimer**: This tool is intended for educational and experimental purposes only and is a demonstration of Foundry Local's capabilities for running AI models privately on your local machine.

-**This tool does not provide legal advice.** The contract analysis generated by this application should not be relied upon for legal decisions.
-Always consult with a qualified attorney or legal professional for advice on contracts, legal documents, or any legal matters.
+**This tool does not provide legal advice.** The analysis generated by this application should not be relied upon for legal decisions.
+Always consult a qualified attorney or legal professional for advice on contracts or any legal matters.
 The author assumes no liability for any decisions made based on the output of this tool.